WYOMING HISTORICAL SOCIETY CONSTITUTION

 The duties of this Committee shall be to promote activities such as treks to historic places, seminars on historical subjects and other projects that will advance the knowledge of Wyoming history and/or its preservation.
 This Committee shall also work with the History Day Coordinators to select the winner of the Homsher Scholarship and administer the Homsher grants.

-Section 11
+Section 10:

-The Publications Committee shall assume responsibility for the oversight of the "Wyoming History News," and other matters as requested by the Society President.
+The Publications Committee shall assume responsibility for the oversight of the Wyoming History News and other matters as requested by the Society President.
 Specifically, the Committee shall:

-- Make recommendations to the Executive Committee regarding production arrangements for the “Wyoming History News” and other publications of the Society.
-Only the Executive Committee is empowered to enter into contractual agreements.
+1. Make recommendations to the Executive Committee regarding production for the Wyoming History News and other publications of the Society.
+Only the Executive Committee may enter into contractual agreements.

-- Establish editorial policies for the “Wyoming History News” and other publications and help assure that timely and appropriate information is available to the editor.
+2. Establish editorial policies for the “Wyoming History News” and other publications and help assure that timely and appropriate information is available to the editor.

-- Conduct a yearly review and evaluation of the “Wyoming History News” as well as other publications of the Society.
+3. Conduct a yearly review and evaluation of the Wyoming History News as well as other publications of the Society.

-Section 12
+Section 11:

-The duties of the Committee will be to regularly review the content of the website, make recommendations to edit and improve its presentation, and provide for the technical direction of the website.
+The duties of the Committee will be to regularly review the content of the website, make recommendations to edit and improve its presentation, and provide the technical direction of the website.
 The Committee shall report website activities at the Annual Meeting.

-Section 13
+Section 12:

 WyoHistory.Org: The WyoHistory.Org Committee was organized in 2010 as an ad hoc Committee to explore the value and use of an on-line encyclopedia.
-Under the direction of a project director and volunteer writers, the site has grown in value and use.
-As a permanent Committee WyoHistory.Org shall be composed of one member of the Executive Committee; three additional members shall be appointed by the President, one of whom shall be the project director, and additional expertise may be added as needed.
+Under the direction of a project Director and volunteer writers, the site has grown in value and use.
+As a permanent Committee WyoHistory.Org shall be composed of one member of the Executive Committee; three additional members shall be appointed by the President, one of whom shall be the Project Director, and additional expertise may be added as needed.

-Section 14
+Section 13:

 Other Committees may be named by the Executive Committee as the need arises.
-Members of such Committees shall be eligible to receive reimbursement of reasonable travel expenses at the discretion of the Executive Committee.
+Members of such Committees shall be eligible to receive reimbursement for reasonable travel expenses at the discretion of the Executive Committee.

-ARTICLE V: Quorum
+ARTICLE X: Quorum

-Section 1
+Section 1:

 A quorum of the Society at an Annual Meeting required to transact business shall consist of thirty (30) members, providing that at least one (1) member shall be present for a majority of the chapters.

-Section 1
+Section 1:

-Section 2
+Section 2:

-"Wyoming History News," published by the Wyoming Historical Society, shall be mailed to all members.
+Wyoming History News, published ten (10) times a year by the Wyoming Historical Society, shall be mailed to all members.

-ARTICLE VII: Parliamentary Procedure
+ARTICLE XII: Parliamentary Procedure

-Section 1
+Section 1:

 Parliamentary Procedure: Robert's Rules of Order, revised, shall govern the Society in all its deliberations and in all cases to which they are applicable, and in which they are not inconsistent with the Bylaws or the special rules of order of this Society.

-ARTICLE VIII: Amendments to the Bylaws
+ARTICLE XIII: Amendments to the Bylaws

-Section 1
+Section 1:

 The Bylaws may be amended by two-thirds (2/3) of the votes cast at the Annual Meeting of the Society, providing the proposed amendment is received in writing by the President prior to the Annual Meeting.